Search This Blog

 ORDER BY Total_Pages desc;

-A word of caution: if you have a very large buffer cache (like 75GB or even 750GB), querying this DMV can be slow.
+A word of caution: if you have a very large buffer cache (like 750GB or even 75GB), querying this DMV can be very very slow.
 The larger the cache, the more data the DMV has to process.
 For a 75GB cache, it might need to process about ~10 million rows; for a 750GB cache, that number could jump to ~100 million rows!

 Please also note that when using the sys.dm_os_buffer_descriptors tool to view the buffer cache contents, keep in mind that it also includes pages used by SQL Server's internal Resource database.
 Often, these pages are left out when people are summing up or analyzing the buffer cache data.
 However, in this particular example, I've chosen to include them in the count and analysis.